Top 10 Customer Experience KPIs Every CX Leader Should Track

 8. Customer Lifetime Value

-Closely related to your CAC is the customer lifetime value (LTV).
-It refers to the revenue gained from each customer throughout their relationship with your brand.
+Closely related to the CAC is the customer lifetime value (LTV).
+It refers to the revenue gained from each customer throughout their relationship with a brand.

-A high LTV means your customers are deeply engaged with you and are satisfied with their experience.
-It also implies that you retain your existing customer base well.
+A high LTV indicates that customers are deeply engaged with a brand and satisfied with their experience.
+It also implies that a brand retains its existing customer base well.

-To determine your LTV, first establish your average customer value.
+To determine the LTV, first establish the average customer value.
 Here’s how:

 Customer Value = Average purchase value x Total number of purchases